MosElAgab/multinational-retail-data-centralisation145/README.md

 ### Query the data

-To retrieve business related info:
+To retrieve business related info, from CLI run:
 ```bash
     make query-the-data
 ```